SherineAwad/multiomicsGRN/tutorial.md

 ![Imputed features](outs/DAR_results/imputed_features.png?v=4)

-# 15. Exporting Region Sets from DAR Results
+# 14. Exporting Region Sets from DAR Results

-## Overview

 This step exports **lists of genomic regions (peaks) identified as DARs** into separate files for downstream analyses or external tools.